Posted on January 8th, 2026

 Why albums work so well:

 A keepsake system only works if it matches how you live.
 Some people want minimal effort.
 Others want visual displays.
-Either way, the goal stays the same: preserve meaningful notes without letting paper pile up.
+Either way, the goal stays the same: preserve meaningful greeting cards without letting paper pile up.
 To keep the system going, choose a repeatable routine.
 Something like “sort monthly, keep the best, file immediately” prevents overwhelm.

 Related: Creating Lasting Bonds: The Power of a Memory Book Gift